Safest Places to Visit in Mexico

 -

-Number of all-inclusive resorts: Crime can happen anywhere, but all-inclusive resorts typically implement extra security measures to keep their guests safe.
+Crime can happen anywhere, but all-inclusive resorts typically implement extra security measures to keep their guests safe.
 Cancún has a high number of all-inclusive resorts.

 -

-Safety tips for travelers
+Safety Tips for Travelers

-You can't always prevent crime, but you can reduce the risk of being targeted by following these tips during your visit to Cancún:
+You can't prevent crime, but you can reduce the risk of being targeted by following these tips during your visit to Cancún:

 -